-When I was very young and very single I was working at the hospital with a friend named Sandy, who was very bright and very cute.
-She too was a registered nurse just like me.
-Sandy came in one day and said “I’ve got someone really special that you have got to go out with.”
+When I was very young and very single, I worked at the hospital with a friend named Sandy, who was very bright and very cute.
+She, too, was a registered nurse just like me.
+Sandy came in one day and said: “I’ve got someone exceptional that you have got to go out with.”

-The first time Lee called we talked for more than an hour.
-I found out that he was much older, he had been married, he was divorced, had a 10 year old son, and flew an airplane.
-He figured if any one of those things was a turn off, he would find out right up front.
+The first time Lee called, we talked for more than an hour.
+I found out that he was much older, married, divorced, had a 10-year-old son, and flew an airplane.
+He figured if any one of those things were a turn-off, he would find out right up front.
 (I later found out he had a No Blind Dates policy also.)

 We made plans for Tuesday for a late date to go out for a drink.
 Why waste an entire evening on a blind date?
 If we didn’t like each other, we would only have to spend a short time together.

 So I called Lee and told him about my date.
-I told him that I knew this guy, I like this guy and I had not met Lee.
-Later found out Lee thought he was lucky not having to go on a blind date..... but I think he might have been a bit intrigued that someone would actually break a date with him.
+I told him that I knew this guy, I like this guy, and I had not met Lee.
+Later, Lee thought he was lucky not to have to go on a blind date, but I think he might have been a bit intrigued that someone would actually break a date with him.
 He agreed to Wednesday night.

 Lee and I dated for almost two years!
-But in his past conversations told me, he would not marry again, would not use the word "love," and was not interested in having another child.
+But in his past conversations told me he would not marry again, would not use the word "love," and was not interested in having another child.
 Now understand that I was a Pediatric RN, I adored kids, and wanted four boys!
-Two years we went out together, and two years I continued to see others.
+For two years, we went out together, and for two years, I continued to see others.
 The more together we were, the less I wanted to be apart.

-Then he spoke those now famous words, "You have to let me get used to loving you."
-Remember "Love" was a word he would never use..
+Then he spoke those now famous words on January 16th, "You have to let me get used to loving you."

 So how does this relate to real estate?
 Be prepared.
 Watch those signals.
 Really listen to those words.
 There are many ways to CLOSE the deal.
 This was my best close ever and forever!